gazataeon/docker-azcli/README.md

 # docker-azcli

-Docker Containers with Azure AzCLI
+Docker Images with Azure AzCLI

-Two simple containers for `az` commands.
+Two simple Images for `az` commands.

 Both should work fine, but the Ubuntu image is there for those of you who like big packages. ( ͡☉ ͜ʖ ͡☉)